ljdursi/make-for-reproducible-data-analysis/README.md

 **Learning Objectives**

-- Explain what problems Make solves and why it is better than handwritten scripts.
+- Explain what problems Make solves better than handwritten scripts or Jupyter/Rmarkdown notebooks
 - Identify the targets, dependencies, and actions of rules.
 - Trace the execution order of rules in a short Makefile.
 - Use automatic variables to shorten rules.
 - Use wildcards to write pattern rules.
-- Use macros and functions to make Makefiles more readable.
+- Use macros to make Makefiles more readable.
-- Use include files and command-line parameters to configure Make.
+- Use command-line parameters
+- Explain when Make is not the right tool for your pipeline

 **Prerequisites**